Night Falls on Manhattan

 Night Falls on Manhattan is a 1996 American crime drama film written and directed by Sidney Lumet.
 Based on the novel Tainted Evidence by Robert Daley, the plot centers on a newly elected district attorney played by Andy García, who is eager to stamp out corruption within the New York City Police Department.
 Ian Holm, James Gandolfini, Lena Olin, Ron Leibman, and Richard Dreyfuss feature in principal supporting roles.

-The film was a co-production of Paramount Pictures and Spelling Films.
-Theatrically distributed by Paramount Pictures on May 16, 1997, Night Falls on Manhattan explores criminal law, political corruption, and the repercussions of violence.
+Theatrically distributed by Paramount Pictures in the United States on May 16, 1997 as a co-production with Spelling Films, Night Falls on Manhattan explores criminal law, political corruption, and the repercussions of violence.
 Following its initial release, it failed to garner any awards from mainstream organizations for its lead acting or production merits.

 The film grossed nearly $10 million in domestic ticket receipts, and was met with mixed to positive critical reviews.

 Plot

-NYPD detectives Liam Casey and Joey Allegretto are conducting surveillance against Jordan Washington, a notorious drug dealer.
-On a tip from an informant, they venture into an apartment block where Washington is reported to be hiding.
-After Casey shoots the lock, Washington fires a submachine gun through his front door, seriously wounding Casey.
-Backup units arrive and swarm the building, but Washington executes a cunning escape in a squad car after killing two cops.
-In a surprising move, District Attorney Morganstern appoints Casey's son Sean, an ex-cop and recently appointed ADA, to prosecute Washington when he is caught.
-In the process, he passes over the more experienced ADA Elihu Harrison, who plans to oppose him in an upcoming election.
+NYPD detectives Liam Casey and Joey Allegretto, assigned to the 74th Precinct, are conducting surveillance against notorious drug dealer Jordan Washington.
+On a tip from an informant, they venture into an apartment block where Jordan is reportedly hiding.
+After Liam shoots the lock, he is heavily wounded when Jordan fires a submachine gun through his front door.
+Backup units alerted by Joey arrive and swarm the building, but Jordan cunningly escapes in a squad car after killing two policemen surnamed Finney and Katz with a silenced pistol, while a third policeman named Charlie perishes when a car's tire hits a rock and the other policemen present misinterpret the sound as a gunshot, subsequently firing towards the roof at him.
+Surprisingly, District Attorney Morgenstern appoints Liam's son Sean, a former NYPD officer and recently appointed ADA, to prosecute Jordan upon his capture, consequently passing over the more experienced ADA Elihu Harrison, who plans to oppose him in an upcoming election.

-At Washington's trial, his attorney, Sam Vigoda, does not dispute his client's responsibility for killing the cops but argues that police were intending to murder him.
-Washington claims that he had been bribing a group of corrupt cops, led by Kurt Kleinhoff, in return for protection while dealing drugs; Vigoda argues that Washington became a target when he refused to match an offer by a rival dealer, Carlos Alvarez, to give the cops more money.
-Although inexperienced, Sean mounts a strong argument questioning Washington's credibility and wins the case.
-Washington is sentenced to consecutive life terms without parole.
-A member of Vigoda's legal team, Peggy Lindstrom, begins an affair with Sean after the trial.
-In private, Vigoda discloses to Sean why he undertook Washington's defense: after his 15-year-old daughter died from a drug overdose, Vigoda has been determined to bring down the system of corrupt police enabling drug dealers.
+At Jordan's trial, his attorney, Sam Vigoda, confirms his client was responsible for the killings but argues that police were intending to murder him.
+On the witness stand, Jordan claims that he had been bribing a group of corrupt cops, led by Kurt Kleinhoff, in return for protection while dealing drugs, while Sam conversely argues that Jordan became a target when he refused to match an offer by a rival dealer, Carlos Alvarez, to give the cops more money.
+Although inexperienced, Sean mounts a strong argument questioning Jordan's credibility and wins the case.
+Jordan is convicted and sentenced to consecutive life terms without parole.
+A member of Sam's legal team, Peggy Lindstrom, begins an affair with Sean afterwards.
+Sam privately discloses to Sean why he defended Jordan: after his 15-year-old daughter died from a drug overdose, he has been determined to bring down the system of corrupt police enabling drug dealers.